dynarithmic/twain_library-java/README.md

 The JNI layer (i.e. the **dtwainjnixx.dll** files) is built using **Microsoft Visual Studio 2019**.
 The minimum Visual Studio platform used is **Visual Studio 2019**.
 The Visual Studio solution file is called **DTWAINJNI_Solution.sln**, and is located <a href="https://github.com/dynarithmic/twain_library-java/tree/master/JNI_Source/classes/com/dynarithmic/jnicode" target="_blank">here</a>.

-If you are daring to do a build of the JNI layer yourself, make sure your C++ compiler setup is able to access the various header files provided by JNI, such as **jni.h**.
+If you want to build the JNI layer yourself, make sure your C++ compiler setup is able to access the various header files provided by JNI, such as **jni.h**.

 In addition, the following environment variables must be set before building the JNI DLLs: